-Collection: Staff will collect Edwards Aquifer diving beetles with drift nets (Table 5).
-Staff will set drift nets at a variety of locations where the species has been collected in the past (Texas State University Artesian Well N = 1; and Diversion Springs N = 1).
-USFWS staff will deploy and check drift nets at the Artesian Well when as Texas State University allows.
+Collection: Edwards Aquifer diving beetles have been collected in the past at the Texas State University Artesian Well and Diversion Springs.
+USFWS staff will accept Edwards Aquifer diving beetles during drift net checks at the Artesian Well when Texas State University encounters them.